 I often had to bring my youngest—who was three at the time—with me, who made something out of nothing by playing under the bleachers or hanging out with other littles who had been dragged along.
 On a rare occasion, she would complain that she was bored.

-On one such day, we had been there for several hours.
+On one such day, we had been at the indoor soccer facility for several hours.
 Truth to be told, I was losing it, too.
 I became overcome with guilt, convinced that my daughter’s development was being stunted because of my inattentiveness, our between-game field trips to Taco Bell, and the hours she spent entertaining herself doing who-knows-what under the not-so-clean bleachers.
 Within an hour, I had signed her up for ballet class.

 It was her first independent activity.
 I was so proud of myself for introducing her to such a great activity.
 I was certain she would make new friends and love the tutu.
 And our trip to Target was a hit.